PLEASE BE PATIENT AS WE UNDERGO CONSTRUCTION TO MAKE UPDATES!

-CUPE Local 7575 represents approximately 800 Permanent and 200 Temporary/Casual Educational and Instructional Assistants employed by the Thames Valley District School Board (TVDSB).
-Educational and Instructional Assistants (EAs/IAs) are school board education workers who help to deliver programs in the elementary, secondary or alternative education programs.
+CUPE Local 7575 represents approximately 1100 Permanent and Temporary/Casual Educational and Instructional Assistants (EAs/IAs).
+We are employed by the Thames Valley District School Board (TVDSB).
+EAs/IAs are school board support staff education workers who help to deliver programs in the elementary, secondary or alternative education programs.
 We play an increasingly vital role in today’s classroom as we support individual students or groups of students with medical, physical, behavioural, or communication exceptionalities.

-Our positions throughout the years, have grown and changed as much as the students we service.
+Throughout the years our positions have grown and changed as much as the students we service.
 We are proud to be a part of the TVDSB team by assisting each student reach their full potential every day.

 What’s Happening at CUPE 7575